-The Foundation Degree in Electronic and Control Engineering has been developed to meet the training needs of those employed or interested in a career in the Electronic, Control Engineering and related industries.
+The Foundation Degree in Manufacturing Engineering has been developed to meet the training needs of those employed or interested in a career in the manufacturing industry.
 At Level 4 and Level 5, students will study a range of modules totalling 240 credit points and is equivalent to Stage 1 and Stage 2 of a university honours degree.
-The programme will provide progression directly on to Stage 3 of an honours degree programme in engineering.
+The programme will provide progression directly to Stage 3 of an honours degree programme in engineering.